Ketz7/exercise_tracker/README.md

 # [Exercise Tracker](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)

 This is a Node.js (with Express.js) little application which is part of the FCC Back End Certification.
-It gives takes an URL and shortens it to a singular digit which can be used to redirect to the original URL.
+It is an exercise tracker which allows you to add users, add their exercises and view logs of the same.

 ## Language and Framework
 ![Javascript](https://img.shields.io/badge/Language-Javascript-brightgreen) ![Expres](https://img.shields.io/badge/Framework-Express-brightgreen)